 - You can share the final published version 6 months after it was first published online.

 For an explanation of the author version and the final published version, please click here.

 Sharing the author version

 Most publishers allow you to open up the author version of your publication in UT Research Information, usually after an embargo period of up to 48 months.
-The author version has the same content as the published version (i.e., after changes based on peer review and editorial comments), but not the layout of the publisher.
+The author version has the same content as the published version (i.e., after changes based on peer review), but not the layout of the publisher.

 To add the author version of a closed publication to UT Research Information, simply upload it to Pure Research Information.
 When you do so, the University Library will perform a copyright check.
 After a possible embargo period, your publication will automatically be openly available to anyone with an Internet connection, and easily findable through search engines such as Google Scholar.
 This increases the visibility and impact of your research.

 Researchers who are employed by a Dutch university can make their closed publications openly available after six months, through the universities’ repositories – in our case, UT Research Information.
 This is possible thanks to Section 25fa of the Dutch Copyright Act, also known as the Taverne amendment.
 This amendment has been translated into concrete principles.